-As Golang is not the first language programmers usually learn, I assume you already have good knowledge in at least one other programming language and now expanding your knowledge to Golang.
-If you are just trying to find the error handling mechanism on the official API docs by looking for the try/catch mechanism, you probably got tired of finding that and may be thinking Golang might don’t have any error handling mechanism at all!
+As Golang is not the first language programmers usually learn, I assume you already have good knowledge in at least one other programming language and are now expanding your knowledge to Golang.
+If you are just trying to find the error handling mechanism on the official API docs by looking for the try/catch mechanism, you probably got tired of finding that and may be thinking Golang might not have any error handling mechanism at all!

 Error Handling In Method Call:

-[In case you don’t know already: Golang methods can return multiple values at the same time!]
+[In case you don’t know already, Golang methods can return multiple values at the same time!]

 Let’s see a simple Golang code example snippet that will make it easier to understand better: